clash-lang/clash-lang.org/content/publications/index.md

 disable_comments: true
 ---

+# 2019

+* Raalte, E. (2019) <strong><a href="https://essay.utwente.nl/77541/">Automating system generation in Clash</a></strong>.
+MSc thesis, University of Twente, The Netherlands, March 2019.

+* Wijlens, B. (2019) <strong><a href="https://essay.utwente.nl/77411/"> Building a framework in Clash to create deterministic sensor and actuator interfaces for FPGAs</a></strong>.
+MSc thesis, University of Twente, The Netherlands, 2019.

 # 2017

 * Wentink, D.J.M.
 (2017) <strong><a href="https://essay.utwente.nl/74336/">Signal Recovery using CλaSH</a></strong>.
 MSc thesis, University of Twente, Enschede, The Netherlands, December 2017.